TSGM

 References

-Initial timesteries to start from for the optimization process, with shape (original_size, d).
-In case y is given, the shape of initial_timeseries is assumed to be (n_classes, original_size, d)
+• initial_timeseries (array or None) – Initial timeseries to start from for the optimization process, with shape (original_size, d).
+In case y is given, the shape of initial_timeseries is assumed to be (n_classes, original_size, d).

 class GaussianNoise(per_feature: bool = True)[source]